G-Wizard's feed and speed

 The danger when running light cuts and feeds and speeds that don't take chip thinning into account is that your cutter will "rub", which drastically reduces tool life!

-for Parabolic Drills and Some New G-Wizard Functionality
+for Parabolic Drills and Their Use With G-Wizard

 It is always hard to drill